 About Lopud Island

 Lopud is one of the main inhabited Elaphiti islands, located a short ferry crossing from Dubrovnik's Gruz Harbour.
 There are frequent sailings in the summer so it is an easy day trip option; however, you may consider staying here to get away from the hustle and bustle of Dubrovnik.
-There is just the one main settlement on the island which looks over to Sudurad on nearby Sipan Island.
-There is a choice of accommodation, some shops and a nearby beach.
-Places of interest include a hilltop Franciscan Monastery (1483) and nearby church which were both fortified in the late 16th century against Turkish attack.
+Places of interest include a 15th century hilltop Franciscan Monastery and nearby church which were both fortified in the late 16th century against Turkish attack.
 It was around this time that many of the other buildings in town were constructed thanks to Lopud's wealthy merchant fleet.
 The best beach (Sunj) is a short walk but worth the effort as the path takes you through lush vegetation heady with the scent of aromatic herbs.
 It is also possible to rent bikes to navigate the island tracks or kayaks to spend some time doing something a little more active on the sea.

-Elaphiti is a group of islands located west of Dubrovnik.
+Elaphiti is a group of islands located northwest of Dubrovnik.
 They took their name from the Greek word Elaphos, meaning deer, in ancient times the islands were apparently home to a large deer population.
 Supposedly, the Elaphiti islands are first mentioned in the 1st century by Pliny the Elder in his work 'Naturalis Historia'.
 Some of the most skilful mariners came from here and their strategic location out to sea in front of Dubrovnik also made them a valuable asset of competing empires - Greeks, Romans, Ragusa Republic, Republic of Dubrovnik (from 1272) and then in 1571 the islands were attacked by the Turks so all defences were strengthened.

-The Hotel Lafodia is surrounded by sea and palm trees illuminated by reflections from crystal-clear waters; Lafodia is one of the best and most praised hotels in the Dubrovnik region.
+The Hotel Lafodia is surrounded by sea and palm trees.
+Carved into a cliffside, it is one of the most unique 4-star hotels in Croatia.